 The organization brings together 20 Catholic women’s religious congregations working in more than 80 countries.
 The organization brings the voices, concerns and experiences of all members in the area of education, health care, social work and development at the United Nations.
 This work in solidarity with civil society aims at systemic change to create a more just world.

 The Transformation Resource Centre (TRC) is an ecumenical resource center working for justice, peace and participatory development.
 It aims to improve the living conditions of marginalized populations while emphasizing advocacy for human rights, access to water, protection of the environment and the rule of law.
 Founded in 1979, the organization is based on a friendly and patient approach to persuasion focused on dialogue, information, partnerships, community presence, research, publication, training, networking, lobbying and defending human rights.

 “Acting for a Just World” is the vision of this official international solidarity organization of the Catholic Church in Canada and a Canadian member of Caritas Internationalis.
 Development and Peace, founded in 1967 by the Canadian Conference of Catholic Bishops (CCCB), supported some 15,200 local initiatives related to education, agriculture, community action, human rights advocacy and consolidation of peace in 70 countries.

-Its mission is to support partners in the South to put forward various alternatives to unfair social, political and economic structures and to sensitize the Canadian public to the causes of the impoverishment of the peoples by aiming to mobilize them through actions of change..
+Its mission is to support partners in the South to put forward various alternatives to unfair social, political and economic structures and to sensitize the Canadian public to the causes of the impoverishment of the peoples by aiming to mobilize them through actions of change.
 The organization is concerned about the situation of women in their quest for social and economic justice.
-He joins forces with groups advocating social change in the struggle for human dignity.
+It joins forces with groups advocating social change in the struggle for human dignity.